In Time to Voices

-In Time To Voices is the third album by the Brighton, England-based rock band Blood Red Shoes, released on 26 March 2012 in the UK and Europe through V2 Records.
+In Time To Voices is the third album by English rock band Blood Red Shoes, released on 26 March 2012 in the UK and Europe through V2 Records.
 The album was recorded and mixed in Autumn 2011 as a co-production with Mike Crossey, and was preceded by the singles "Cold" on 19 March 2012 and the title track "In Time to Voices" on 23 August 2012.

 Recording

-The band spent most of 2011 writing new songs for the follow up to Fire like This.
-After spending the summer playing various festivals, they played their last show of 2011 on 17 September and began recording the album a few weeks later at The Motor Museum studio in Liverpool, again with Mike Crossey, who also produced Box of Secrets and Fire Like This.
+The band spent most of 2011 writing new songs for the follow-up to Fire like This.
+After spending the summer playing various festivals, they played their last show of 2011 on 17 September and began recording the album a few weeks later at the Motor Museum studio in Liverpool, again with Mike Crossey, who also produced Box of Secrets and Fire Like This.
 Recording started on 18 October 2011.
-On 12 December 2011, the band revealed the first teaser from the album on their website, with a video from the studio, with 3 more videos to be revealed before the album's release.
+On 12 December 2011, the band revealed the first teaser from the album on their website, with a video from the studio, with three more videos to be revealed before the album's release.
 During early January 2012, the band recorded b-sides, bonus tracks and alternate versions of songs for the album's release.

-In a press release, Carter described the album: "With this album we totally threw out the rulebook of how we write and record.
+In a press release, Carter described the album as follows: "With this album we totally threw out the rulebook of how we write and record.
 We decided we wanted to make a really ambitious record, not something which reflects our live show but something which is only limited by our imaginations and not by how many instruments we use onstage.
 We figured the best way to push ourselves forward was to write the best possible songs and melodies we could - once you have that as your foundation, you have the freedom to go anywhere with the sounds you use.
 We feel like a totally different band now.
 We feel like we're shooting for the stars."